-- 5. Using a suitable lift, raise the motorcycle until the rear shock is completely extended. - 6.
+- Using a suitable lift, raise the motorcycle until the rear shock is completely extended. - 6.
 Measure the distance (in millimeters) from the center of the rear axle to the bottom of the tape.
 Record the results as measurement M1. - 7.
 Lower the motorcycle and remove the lift. - 8.
 Load the motorcycle with all intended cargo.
 Wearing your riding gear, bring the motorcycle to the upright position and sit on the operator's seat.
 If you plan to carry a passenger, have the passenger (with riding gear) sit on the passenger seat. - 9.
 Have an assistant measure in the same location.
-Record the results as measurement M2. - 10.
-Subtract measurement M2 from M1.
+Record the results as measurement M2. - Subtract measurement M2 from M1.
 The result is the measured rider sag.
 (M1-M2=Sag).
 Adjust preload as needed.

-Recommended Recommended Suspension Sag
+Recommended Suspen Adjustment Procedure

-CHIEF 35mm See page 95.
+CHIEF 35mm See page 99.

+DARK HORSE 35mm See page 99.

-CHIEFTAIN 45mm See page 96.
+CHIEFTAIN 45mm See page 100.

-ROADMASTER 45mm See page 96.
+ROADMASTER 45mm See page 100.